citcheese/ODBParser/README.md

 Dump Options:
   --index , -i          Specify index (ES ONLY).
 Use with IP arg & 'elastic'
                         flag
-  --getall, -g          Get all indices regardless of fields and
+  --collection , -co    Specify collection (MDB ONLY).
+In format
-                        collection/index names (overrides selections in config
+                        'db:collection'.
+Use with IP arg & 'mongo' flag --getall, -g          Get all indices regardless of fields and collection/index names (overrides selections in config
                         file).